 A wonderful story of Ellen and her experiences in the workplace.
 She worked part-time at two jobs.
 She was employed at the newspaper and at a bookstore she frequented often since she was a child.
 She loved what she was doing especially at Foyle's Bookshop.
 The friendships she made and the support they gave her at Foyle's was much more than she ever imagined.

 Ellen was on a mission to prove her father was innocent of any wrongdoing after he was arrested for being a spy.
 With the help of her family and friends she made at the store and at the newspaper, she set out to discover who was the "real" spy.

 I enjoyed the book and became fond of Ellen and her family.
 She learned that asking for help is not a weakness.

-I received this from Boldwood Books to review.
+I received this book to review from Boldwood Books.

 Author Bio –

 Elaine Roberts is the bestselling author of historical sagas set in London during the First World War.
 Previously published by Aria, she is bringing her successful Foyles Girls titles to Boldwood who will publish the fourth in this series in February 2024.